 Introduction to Sunnyvale, California

-Sunnyvale was incorporated in 1912 and is the 34th largest city in California.
-The city is home to approximately 130,000 inhabitants.
-The metropolitan area including San Jose, Sunnyvale, and Santa Clara has a population of about 1.7 million people.
+Sunnyvale was incorporated in 1912 and is in the metropolitan area including San Jose, Sunnyvale and Santa Clara has a population of about 1.7 million people.
 Sunnyvale is located 40 miles southeast of San Francisco, in the heart of the Silicon Valley.
 It is 4 miles from San Francisco Bay and 25 miles from the Pacific Ocean.

-In July the average daily high is 79 degrees Fahrenheit while the average daily low temperature is 57 degrees.
-In January the average daily high temperature is 58 degrees Fahrenheit.
+In July the average daily high is 79 degrees while the average daily low temperature is 57 degrees.
+In January the average daily high temperature is 58 degrees.
 The January average daily low is 40 degrees.

 Sunnyvale, being one of the larger cities in the Silicon Valley, is where the following Fortune 500 companies have their headquarters:

 Leisure opportunities include not only cultural and historical ones, but also, after travelling a short distance, spectator sports as well: